wazuh/wazuh-documentation/source/installation_guide/installing-wazuh-server/packages-installation/wazuh_server_rpm.rst

 Install Wazuh server with RPM packages
 ===========================================

-Adding Wazuh repositories
+Adding the Wazuh repository
 -------------------------------------------

-First thing we need to do is to add the Wazuh repositories to your system.
-Also, if you prefer download the package directly, it is possible to download the :ref:`required package <packages>`.
+The first thing you need to do is to add the Wazuh repository to your Wazuh server.
+Alternatively, if you prefer to download the wazuh-manager package directly, you can find it :ref:`here <packages>`.

-**1.** Run the following command depending on your operating system:
+**1.** Run the following command that corresponds to your specific Linux distribution:

     a) For CentOS::